 Why People Decide To Become Biohackers

 Here at Curavita, our team is into health and well being, so much of what our team does daily, is a form of biohacking.
-For example intermittent fasting, cold therapy, adjusting our diets, these are all forms of simple biohacking.
+For example intermittent fasting, cold therapy, adjusting our diets, understanding your BMI, these are all forms of simple biohacking.

 Many people are doing it without even thinking, just by being thoughtful about leading a healthy life.
 They are actively taking part in their bodies health.